-Fire up the grill, because these soft, squishy gluten free hot dog buns are better than anything you can buy at the grocery store.
+These soft, squishy gluten free hot dog buns are better than anything you can buy at the grocery store.
+Fire up the grill!

 What makes these gluten free hot dog buns special/why make instead of buy?